jramos-br/jsdoc-summarize2/README.md

 ## Example

-This is a JSDoc documentation comment block of a simple function.
+Here is a JSDoc documentation comment block of a simple function.

 ```js
 /**